quaeler/ec2-knock-knock/development_protocol.md

 I'm not designing for a heavy transaction load, and am much more concerned with a single jar with no external dependencies while still supporting a backing store to allow for session tracking persistence, so i chose H2 as the backing store and Hibernate as the ORM.
 For the command line parsing, i chose to use commons as it has always been reliable for me in the past.

 With these things in mind, and the mental picture fixed, i set out to commit it to code.
-Circa twelve work hours later, [the second iteration](https://github.com/quaeler/ec2-knock-knock/releases/tag/v0.9)<sup>[2](#footnotes)</sup> was QC'd and deployed to my EC2 instance.
+Circa twelve work hours later, [the second iteration](https://github.com/quaeler/ec2-knock-knock/releases/tag/v0.9) <sup>[2](#footnotes)</sup> was QC'd and deployed to my EC2 instance.

+### intermission

+From a protocol perspective, i'm presently in gaze phase&hellip; that being written, i have implemented beyond what i personally need in a solution and, short of dotting-the-i's with some unit tests, i don't imagine i will do much more for a third iteration unless an unforeseen compelling use case arrives to my doorstep.

 ***